-5 Best Cruise Lines for Solo Cruises
+5 Best Cruise Lines for Solo Cruisers

 Traveling alone on cruise ships just got a whole lot better.
 In the last several years, a variety of cruise lines have introduced single-occupancy cabins on their ships, as well as events and activities just for those interested in solo cruises.
 Here are top five of cruise lines to consider when planning your next cruise adventure: